使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Richard Dearnley - Analyst

-Yeah, no, I'm not saying that we're going to hit those kinds of numbers.
+Yeah.
+No, I'm not saying that we were going to hit those kinds of numbers.

 Richard Dearnley - Analyst

-Yeah, but okay, I, I'm just getting that, the big picture there.
+Yeah. okay.
+I'm just getting the big picture there --

 Great.

-Let me explain a little bit more, Dick, because you, you've got a good point.
-In our current site, one of the things that we had a big issue with the storage of raw materials.
-We had no place for it.
-So, here we've got an 11-acre site.
-We've got plenty of room outside of the actual physical building to be storing in containers, the raw material.
+Let me explain a little bit more, Dick, because you've got a good point.
+In our current site, one of the things that we had a big issue with was storage of raw materials.
+We have no place for it.
+So here, we've got an 11-acre site.
+We've got plenty of room outside of the actual physical building to be storing in containers, the raw materials.

-So by Freeing that up, we're now able to have a full workspace within the current 78,000 square feet.
-It's also got, I think the 24 ft ceilings is, crane, capability to be moving heavy objects.
-The ability to Process faster.
-It's big when you have the space and you've got the physical facility.
-So Yeah, the day we close, because the raw materials will be stored outside in enclosed containers, we could be looking at $25 million.
+So by freeing that up, we're now able to have a full workspace within the current 78,000 square feet.
+It's also got, I think, the 24-foot ceilings is crane capability to be moving heavy objects.
+The ability to process faster is big when you have the space and you've got the physical facility.
+So yeah, the day we close, because the raw materials will be stored outside in closed containers, we could be looking at $25 million.

 Richard Dearnley - Analyst

-Right, Great.
-The, back up, you're coming about, online in first aid, the online and the refill business was strong.
-What is the refill, business at the moment, percent of, first aid revenue, in round numbers.
+All right.
+Great.
+The back up your comment about online in first aid, the online and the refill business was strong.
+What is the refill business at the moment percent of first aid revenue in round numbers?

 Paul Driscoll - Chief Financial Officer, Vice President, Treasurer, Secretary